New drug aims to supercharge CAR T-Cells in lymphoma patients

 Summary

-This early-phase study tests whether a drug called NT-I7 (a long-acting form of a natural immune protein) can safely boost the activity of CAR T-cells in people with relapsed or refractory large B-cell lymphoma.
-About 24 participants will receive NT-I7 after standard CAR T-cell therapy.
-The goal is to see if this combination helps the immune cells survive longer and fight the cancer more effectively.
+This early-phase study tests whether a drug called NT-I7 can safely boost the effects of CAR T-cell therapy in people with large B-cell lymphoma that has come back or not responded to treatment.
+About 24 participants will receive NT-I7 after standard CAR T therapy.
+The goal is to see if NT-I7 helps CAR T-cells grow and last longer, potentially leading to better tumor shrinkage.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.